-- 60 Rare and Unusual Vintage Signs2
+- 60 Rare and Unusual Vintage Signs

-- Vintage and Retro Typography Showcase3
+- Vintage and Retro Typography Showcase

 With the rise of passenger air travel, the world grew closer together.
 Once distant, unreachable places were suddenly within reach.
 And what could tell the story of excitement and adventure better than vibrant travel posters of the time?

 In retrospect, our idea of the early days of travel are shaped by these posters.
 Depictions of exotic countries, famous landmarks, smiling flight attendants, happy passengers and proud pilots — that’s what traveling dreams were made of.
 But apart from these common stereotypes, there were also some timeless graphic design gems that are bound to fuel our ideas, and, well, wanderlust too, still today.

 You’re up for some gold mining?
 Then Yulia Yudintseva’s immense collection of vintage airline posters is for you.
 The Travel Gear Reviews also showcases 100 vintage travel posters, not only flying-themed.
 And Galerie 123 (un deux trois) and Tamar Heller’s Pinterest board are rich sources for eye-candy, too.

 These are just a few of our favorites: